Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Proposed approach

 \begin{itemize} \item \textbf{Individual}: An individual $\mathbf{q}$ leads to a possible solution for the multi-objective problem.
 In our proposal, since we search for a projection matrix $\mathbf{U}^{*}$ whose columns are composed by $r$ principal components extracted from the classical PCA (from a total of $d$), an individual comprises a combination of $r$ coefficient indices.
-For example, for a projection from $d=10$ to $r=4$-dimensional space, an individual could be $\mathbf{q} = \left[1,4,8,9 \right]$, which leads to a projection matrix $\mathbf{\tilde{U}} = \left[ \mathbf{\tilde{u}}_{q_1}, \mathbf{\tilde{u}}_{q_2}, \mathbf{\tilde{u}}_{q_3}, \mathbf{\tilde{u}}_{q_4} \right] = \left[ \mathbf{u}_1, \mathbf{u}_4, \mathbf{u}_8, \mathbf{u}_9 \right]$. \item \textbf{Population}: The population $\mathbf{P}$ is composed by a set of individuals.
+For example, for a projection from $d=10$ to $r=3$-dimensional space, an individual could be $\mathbf{q} = \left[1,3,6 \right]$, which leads to a projection matrix $\mathbf{\tilde{U}} = \left[ \mathbf{\tilde{u}}_{q_1}, \mathbf{\tilde{u}}_{q_2}, \mathbf{\tilde{u}}_{q_3}, \mathbf{\tilde{u}}_{q_4} \right] = \left[ \mathbf{u}_1, \mathbf{u}_3, \mathbf{u}_3 \right]$. \item \textbf{Population}: The population $\mathbf{P}$ is composed by a set of individuals.
 The size of population, represented by $\bar{P}$ is predefined before the algorithm starts.
-Moreover, in order to define the initial population, we randomly generated the individuals.
-In this procedure, aiming at covering a large region of the feasible space, we also ensured that they are different. \item \textbf{External set}: Another element used in SPEA2 is the external set, represented by $\mathbf{E}$.
+Moreover, in order to define the initial population, we randomly generated $\bar{P} - 1$ individuals.
+In this procedure, aiming at covering a large region of the feasible space, we also ensured that they are different.
+For the other individual, we set $\mathbf{q} = \left[1, \ldots, r \right]$, which is the optimal solution for the overall reconstruction error.
+Therefore, this may speed-up the convergence. \item \textbf{External set}: Another element used in SPEA2 is the external set, represented by $\mathbf{E}$.
 In the beginning of the algorithm, the external set is empty.
 However, after each generation (or iteration) $g$, it is updated with the non-dominated solutions found so far.
 Similarly as in the population, we also predefine the external set size $\bar{E}$. \item \textbf{Fitness}: Based on both $\mathcal{R}(\mathbf{\tilde{U}})$ and $\mathcal{F}(\mathbf{\tilde{U}})$, the fitness value indicates how good (or bad) is the performance of an individual $\mathbf{q}$ in terms of dominance.
 Therefore, based on this measure, we can rank the individuals and select the best ones after each generation.
-For more details about how one calculates the fitness measure in SPEA2, see~\citep{Zitzler2001}. \item \textbf{Crossover and mutation}: Both crossover and mutation are evolutionary operators used to generate new individuals.
+For more details the fitness measure calculation in SPEA2, see~\cite{Zitzler2001}. \item \textbf{Crossover and mutation}: Both crossover and mutation are evolutionary operators used to generate new individuals.
 The crossover consists in generating a new individual $\mathbf{q}$, which will be used in generation $g+1$, by randomly taking parts of two different individuals of generation $g$.
 In mutation, we create a new individual used in generation $g+1$ by randomly modifying a part (some indices, in our case) of an individual of generation $g$.
 An import aspect in the addressed problem associated with both operators is that we must ensure the feasibility of the new created individuals.
 In our proposal, when applying both operators, we must verify that there is no repetition in the indices that compose each individual. \end{itemize}